lorenzodallamico/EDRep/README.md

 # EDRep: Efficient Distributed Representations

 This is the code related to (Dall'Amico, Belliardo *Efficient distributed representation beyond negative sampling*).
 If you use this code please cite the related article.
+In this paper we show an efficient method to obtain distributed representations of complex entities given a sampling probability matrix encoding affinity between the items.

 ```
 @misc{dallamico2023efficient,